 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-The Joinup website is a collaborative platform created by the data controller and funded by the European Union via the Interoperability solutions for public administrations, businesses and citizens (ISA2) Programme.
+The Joinup website is a collaborative platform created by the data controller and funded by the European Union via the Digital Europe Programme.
+It is the home to Interoperable Europe.
 It offers several services that aim to help e-Government professionals share their experience with each other.
 We also hope to support them to find, choose, re-use, develop and implement interoperability solutions.

 The Joinup website revolves around Collections.
 Collections provide a distinct, easy way to group and access content that is related to a specific subject field.
 All created Joinup content resides under a Collection (i.e., solutions, documents, news, events etc.).

-The information in relation to processing operation the Joinup website undertaken by DG DIGIT, Unit D.2 of the European Commission is presented below.
+The information in relation to processing operation the Joinup website undertaken by DG DIGIT, Unit B.2 of the European Commission is presented below.

 Registration and login are needed to provide you with voluntary membership of Collections, enabling you to contribute to the Joinup content:

 - Create a Collection with the approval of Joinup administrator;

 - Upload documents to a Collection;